top of page

 In Ohio our steelhead season is long.
 It starts in the fall sometime usually in mid-to-late September, goes through winter and finally ends late spring and sometimes even late May.
 The weather is the key to when steelhead fishing starts and ends in Ohio's Steelhead Alley.
 You have to have rain and cool temperatures before it really starts happening and with any numbers of fish.
 As long as it stays cooler and there are good flows, the fish will remain in the rivers until they are forced out by unfavorable conditions or someone takes them home in the trunk of their car.

 So what does weather have to do with it you ask?
 The fish don't start showing up in the fall until the flow is up and water temperature is cooler.
 So the best indicator is plenty of rain and cooler days and even cooler nights.
 When this happens the fish start making their runs.
 There is a continuous run of small pushes of fish starting in the fall with good numbers of fish in the systems throughout November.
-As we start in to winter the days and nights get colder and rivers begin to freeze.
+As we start in to winter the days and nights get colder and shorter and rivers begin to freeze.
 When they start to freeze over all depends on Mother Nature.
-Some years most river never freeze over and others years they all could be frozen over starting in December until ice out at the end of March.
+Some years most river never completely freezes over and others years they all could be frozen over starting in December until ice out at the end of March.

 Fall fishing is best the further east you go.
 Winter fishing is best where ever you can find open water or you’re able to bust the ice out of holes.
-Spring fishing is when the streams get crowded with anglers until they don't see fish on gravel anymore.
+Spring fishing is when the streams get crowded with sight fishing anglers until they don't see fish on gravel anymore.
 This is when you need to shift gears and fish the deeper holes and fast runs for drop backs returning to the lake.

 There are other fish species that have made or have started making their runs as well.
 You have the opportunity to catch browns, salmon, walleye, pike and musky (not common), smallmouth, large mouth, suckers, carp, red horse, quill back, cat fish and who knows what else.